gsahan/HomeSecuritySystem/README.md

 ### Modules :
 1- Temprature module
-2- Web Interface Module ( socket Iterface )
+2- Web Interface Module ( socket Interface )
 3- Dynamic DNS module, if network is available ( NAT ), you can access via internet without using static IP.
 4- Twillio Module, if you have an account , Home Security System can call or text you by using you account for security or another issues.